metacpan/metacpan-cpan-extracted/distros/N/Net-MitDK/README.md

 Lease renewal
 -------------

-MidDK only allows sessions for 20 minutes, then it requires a NemID relogin.
+MidDK only allows sessions for 20 minutes, thereafter it may require a NemID relogin.
 Therefore there is added a daemon, `mitdk-renew-lease`.
 You can run it from cron (unix), or as a standalone program as `mitdk-renew-lease -la` (windows).
 It then will renegotiate a lease every 10 minutes.
 If you installed the module using `mitdk-install-win32` as described above, this program is added to your startup folder automatically.

-Unix/cron: If for some reason the lease expires, it will warn you (once) through cron mail.
-Windows: otherwise there's no need to restart it after you made a successful relogin with `mitdk-authenticate`.
+If for some reason the lease expires, it will warn you, once (by remembering the last error).
+On unix, if you won't redirect the output to a logfile, you will be notified through the standard cron mail.
+On windows there's so far no notification mechanism developed.

+In case the lease will get invalidated for one or another reason, you shall need to relogin with `mitdk-authenticate` again.
+However after relogin you won't need to do anything with the renewer, it will pick up the new lease automatically.

 Lease migration
 ---------------